-The TSF shall provide a cryptographic algorithm to be able to transmit and receive objects in a manner protected from data retrieval or modification.

-The TSF shall provide hardware DES, TDES data encryption/decryption capability.

-The TSF shall provide software, SHA-1 (secure hash, function vTBX_Process(SHA1 and Tbx3Param) of the ToolBox) data signing capability.
+- The TSF shall provide a cryptographic algorithm to be able to transmit and receive objects in a manner protected from data retrieval or modification. - The TSF shall provide hardware DES, TDES data encryption/decryption capability. - The TSF shall provide software, SHA-1 (secure hash, function vTBX_Process(SHA1 and Tbx3Param) of the ToolBox) data signing capability.
 The TSF shall also provide software RSA without CRT (i.e. modular exponentiation, function vTBX3_Process (ExpMod and Tbx3Param) of the ToolBox) data encryption/ decryption capability, as well as RSA with CRT, function vTBX3_Process (CRT and Tbx3Param) of the ToolBox data encryption/decryption.

-The Atmel Toolbox must be considered as a whole
+The Atmel Toolbox must be considered as a whole.

-Those may be used by the smartcard embedded software to support data encryption and decryption for maintaining data integrity, and protect against sensitive data unauthorized disclosure.

-The TSF shall provide a hardware Random Number Generator (RNG) to support security operations performed by cryptographic applications.
-This RNG shall not be predictable, have sufficient entropy, and not leaking information related to the value of the generated random numbers as this leakage could be used to retrieve cryptographic keys for instance.

-The TSF shall provide software RSA cryptographic key generation capability using Miller Rabin algorithm with confidence criteria (t parameter) between 0 and 255 (function vTBX3_Process (PrimeGen and Tbx3Param) of the Toolbox).

-The Strength of Function claimed for the cryptography security function is high.
+- Those may be used by the smartcard embedded software to support data encryption and decryption for maintaining data integrity, and protect against sensitive data unauthorized disclosure. - The TSF shall provide a hardware Random Number Generator (RNG) to support security operations performed by cryptographic applications.
+This RNG shall not be predictable, have sufficient entropy, and not leaking information related to the value of the generated random numbers as this leakage could be used to retrieve cryptographic keys for instance. - The TSF shall provide software RSA cryptographic key generation capability using Miller Rabin algorithm. - The Strength of Function claimed for the cryptography security function is high.